EncycNet Project

 Publications and presentations

-- Thora Hagen, Fotis Jannidis and Andreas Witt, “Mental Maps in EncycNet: Exploring Global Representation in a Historical, German Knowledge Graph”, DH2024, August 2024 (accepted).
+- Thora Hagen, Fotis Jannidis and Andreas Witt, “Mental Maps in EncycNet: Exploring Global Representation in a Historical, German Knowledge Graph”, DH2024, August 2024.

 - Thora Hagen, Leonard Konle, Erik Ketzan, Fotis Jannidis and Andreas Witt, “Tracing the Shift to ‘Objectivity’ in German Encyclopedias of the Long Nineteenth Century”, DH2023, July 2023.